po1line/Van-Krevelen-diagrams-visual-R/README.md

 ### Functions

-1) plotting functions for continous and discrete values contains arguments:
+1) plotting functions for continuous and discrete values contains arguments:
-* ``data`` – your masspectrometry data,
+* ``data`` – your mass spectrometry data,
 * ``x`` – O/C ratio,
 * ``y`` – H/C ratio,
-* ``color`` – any target characteristic you choose for third dimension to visualise.
+* ``color`` – any target characteristic you choose for the third dimension to visualise.

 2) plotting function for density mapping contains only ``data``, ``x``, ``y`` parameters, described above.

-You can use functions to one sample dataset, and to multisample long data, specifying sample names in the column ``name`` and addind facet_grid option to the function.
+You can use functions to one sample dataset and to multisample long data, specifying sample names in the column ``name`` and adding ``facet_grid`` option to the function.

 ### Visual examples